carpentries/docs.carpentries.org/source/handbooks/community_session_host.md

 #### Cancelling a Discussion Session

-We recognise that even after scheduling community discussions, the host may have conflicts that arise that require cancelling a scheduled event.If this happens, please contact community@carpentries.org as soon as possible so a Core Team member can ensure another host can cover the event.
+We recognise that even after scheduling community discussions, the host may have conflicts that arise that require cancelling a scheduled event.
+If this happens, please contact community@carpentries.org as soon as possible so a Core Team member can ensure another host can cover the event.
 You can also post to one or more of the [Communication Spaces](/resources/communications/index.md#communication-spaces) to learn if another host is available to lead the call.

 ## Resources